 Amount Per Serving: Calories: 575

 I hope this easy slow cooker turkey recipe showed you just how simple and easy it is to make a turkey in a crockpot!
 This recipe will be going into rotation at our house for sure.
-It makes meal prep so quick, easy and simple!
+It makes meal prep so quick, easy and simple, and is the perfect easy Thanksgiving turkey too.

 If you make this, be sure to let me know!
 I would love to hear how yours turns out.